LIT-Protocol/vincent-smart-account-signer/README.md

 - `ownerValidator`: Validator that proves ownership
 - `accountAddress`: The on-chain address of the smart account

-### Step 2: Get Vincent PKP Address
+### Step 2: Get or Create Vincent PKP
 **File:** `src/setupVincentDelegation.ts`

+This step supports two modes of operation:

+**Manual Mode (PKP_ETH_ADDRESS provided):**
 - Retrieves the PKP (Programmable Key Pair) Ethereum address from environment variables
 - This PKP is obtained from the Vincent Dashboard and represents the delegated signer
 - The PKP is controlled by Lit Protocol's Vincent ability framework

+**Automatic Mode (PKP_ETH_ADDRESS not provided):**
+- Authenticates with the owner EOA using Lit Protocol's auth system
+- Creates or retrieves a user PKP controlled by the owner EOA
+- Mints an agent PKP controlled by the user PKP
+- Fetches Vincent app information and abilities from the registry
+- Grants all app abilities to the agent PKP via the PKPPermissions contract
+- Delegates the app to the agent PKP via the Vincent contract
+- Registers PKPs with Lit's payer for free capacity credits (no LIT tokens required)

 **Key output:**
-- `pkpEthAddress`: The Ethereum address of the Vincent PKP that will sign transactions
+- `pkpEthAddress`: The Ethereum address of the Vincent agent PKP that will sign transactions

 ### Step 3: Generate Session Key Permission
 **File:** `src/generateZeroDevPermissionAccount.ts`